About our Program

 Our application process is competitive.
 Students must demonstrate that they are hard workers, committed to learning, and goal directed.
 We support academic high achievers, as well as those who are making an effort and need that extra leg up to succeed.
 Our awardees range from those who will need to do remedial work at the community college level, to those able to go directly to a four year University.

-Most of our students attend college or vocational programs in the Seattle area, due to financial constraints or desire to stay close to their families.
-This enables our mentors to maintain relationships with students on a face to face basis.
-Most of our students begin at community colleges and many are able to transfer to University after two or three years.
-A growing portion of our students are able to go directly to four year colleges from high school, and a few have chosen to go to schools outside of the Seattle area.
+Most of our students attend college or vocational programs in the Seattle area, due to financial constraints or desire to stay close to families.
+This enables mentors to maintain relationships with students on a face to face basis.
+Most students begin at community colleges, and many are able to transfer to University after two or three years.

 All students were offered mentorship.
-Starting at a new school is a challenge for any students, but for students whose English isn’t perfect and whose parents know little about the educational system in this country, it’s even harder.
-We helped our new students make sure they understood their financial aid and how to access their funds, how to save money on books, how to register for classes, and where to find tutoring and support centers.
+Beginning college is a challenge for any student, but for students whose English isn’t perfect and whose parents know little about our educational system, it’s even harder.
+We helped students make sure they understood their financial aid and how to access funds, how to save money on books, how to register for classes, and where to find tutoring and support centers.
 We helped students practice their English, prepare for job interviews, and look for internships.
-We had outings to Seattle Art Museum, and dance concerts.
+We learned a lot from our students, and developed many long term relationships.

-Seattle World School Alumni Scholarship recipients have come a long way – from wars and religious persecution, political turmoil, interrupted education, and economic hardships – to a new country where they had to learn a new language and culture.
-Our students have overcome the odds to graduate from high school and begin their college education or vocational training.
-Our winners all demonstrate a commitment to continued learning and improving their lives.
+Our scholarship recipients have come a long way – from wars and religious persecution, political turmoil, interrupted education, and economic hardships – to a new country with a new language and culture.
+Our students have overcome the odds to graduate from high school and begin college or vocational training.
+They demonstrate a commitment to continued learning and improving their lives.
 They want to give something back, too.
 Most are the first in their families to attend college and will be role models for their communities.

 How to Contribute